 Secondly, those who deliver or evaluate services or programmes for young people will want to have their evaluation studies assessed for impact and quality and then stored in the database so that users can know whether their service has genuine impact.

-Search the database to find an assessment of the impact and quality of a particular study, programme or intervention.
+Users can search the database to find an assessment of the impact and quality of a particular study, programme or intervention.